 Why are HMIS needed in autonomous driving?

 Currently, most autonomous vehicles operate at Level 3.
 This “conditional driving automation” means the vehicle can handle itself under certain conditions, allowing the driver to disengage from active control, but still requires human intervention in more complex or severe scenarios.
-For instance, a vehicle with a “conditional driving automation” (level 3) can be a traffic jam chauffeur on the highway.
+For example, a Level 3 autonomous vehicle can manage stop-and-go traffic on the highway without driver input.
 Indeed, the vehicle accelerates and decelerates autonomously keeping a safe distance according to the density of the traffic jam.
 Similarly, the steering wheel follows the trajectories of the lane by itself.
 However, if the lines are not drawn on the track, the driver must regain control of the vehicle.
 This necessity highlights the critical role of Human Machine Interfaces in these vehicles.
 Even as they navigate autonomously, situations arise—like severe weather or unexpected roadblocks—where a human must take over.

-In these instances, the vehicle’s HMI becomes crucial.
-These interfaces, that are often hidden in a service unit or in an engineer panel in the form of a joystick, allow the vehicle to be controlled manually.
+In these instances, the vehicle’s HMIs become crucial.
+These interfaces, that are often embedded in a service unit or on a joystick, allow the vehicle to be controlled manually.
 This manual intervention is essential for tasks such as parking or navigating around unforeseen obstacles when autonomous features temporarily fall short.

 The role of an autonomous vehicle operator becomes vital in these scenarios to ensure safety and efficiency.
 It’s also crucial to consider the dangers of self-driving cars, such as system failures or hacking, which necessitate reliable HMIs for human intervention.